-These various "depths" are not closed off from another but constantly interact in the functional individual.
+These various "depths" are not closed off from another but constantly interact with the functional individual.

-This level is defined as the individuals field of awareness and consists of the psychic contents which one has knowledge of.
-This means that experiences of the individual which one is aware of, will take on the form of consciousness.
+This level is defined as the individual's field of awareness and consists of the psychic contents that one has knowledge of.
+This means that experiences of the individual which one is aware of will take on the form of consciousness.
 This area is quite important as every conscious thought is credited to the world being shaped the way it is today.
 However, according to Jung, the conscious realm is dwarfed in comparison to the Unconscious Realm.

-This, in contrast to the conscious realm, is defined as containing those psychic contents which one is unaware of and is divided into:
+This, in contrast to the conscious realm, is defined as containing those psychic contents that one is unaware of and is divided into:

 - Personal Unconscious